 \section{Introduction}

-Droplet impact on a solid surface has received considerable interest from both academical and industrial researchers as there is a wide variety of potential applications such as in internal combustion engines (fuel droplets), inkjet printing and spray cooling~\cite{Marengo2011, Yarin2006}.
-While there has been extensive research into splashing of liquid drops, research into systems with added colloids such as nanofluids is still limited~\cite{Aksoy2021}.
-Meanwhile, the splashing-spreading transition of particle laden fluids plays a crucial role in many applications, ranging from inkjet printing in microelectronics for the printing quality~\cite{Minemawari2011} to forensic science~\cite{Laan2014, Josserand2016}.
+Droplet impact on a solid surface has received considerable interest from both academical and industrial researchers as there is a wide variety of potential applications, such as in internal combustion engines (fuel droplets), inkjet printing, and spray cooling~\cite{Marengo2011, Yarin2006}.
+While there has been extensive literature into splashing of liquid drops, research into systems with added colloids, such as nanofluids, is still limited~\cite{Aksoy2021}.
+Meanwhile, the spreading-to-splashing transition of particle laden fluids plays a crucial role in many applications, ranging from inkjet printing in microelectronics~\cite{Minemawari2011} to forensic science~\cite{Laan2014, Josserand2016}.

-Smooth deposition (spreading), complete bounce as a single drop or splashing with secondary droplets are the possible outcomes for a droplet hitting a dry solid surface~\cite{Driscoll2010}.
-Splashing of a drop is defined as the disintegration of the impacting drop into two or more secondary droplets after a collision a solid surface~\cite{Rein1993}.
-This splashing can take place in two different ways: prompt and corona.
-In prompt splashing, the droplets are directly released from the breakup of the lamella tip, generally parallel to the substrate.
-In corona splashing, a thin liquid lamella forms at the boundaries of the impacting droplet.
-The lamella then rises from the substrate and the droplets form by its breakup are ejected at a certain angle with respect to the surface~\cite{Josserand2016}.
+Smooth deposition (spreading), complete bounce as a single drop, or splashing with secondary droplets are the possible outcomes for a droplet hitting a dry solid surface~\cite{Driscoll2010}.
+Splashing of a drop is defined as the disintegration of the impacting drop into two or more secondary droplets after a collision with a solid surface~\cite{Rein1993}.
+This splashing can take place in two different ways: prompt or corona.
+In prompt splashing, smaller droplets are released immediately after a high velocity impact via the breakup of the lamella tip, generally parallel to the substrate, without generating any thin-sheet or corona~\cite{Vega2017}.
+On the other hand, for corona splashing, a thin liquid lamella forms at the boundary of a droplet impacting at lower velocities.
+The lamella then rises from the substrate and the droplets formed by its breakup are ejected at a certain angle with respect to the surface~\cite{Josserand2016}.